chabErch/Linum/docs/source/renderers/svg_renderer.rst

 Layers
 ======

-There is the ``layers`` sub section to determine styles settings of calendar layers.
+There is ``layers`` sub section to determine styles settings of calendar layers.

 To set indent between calendar layers use ``indent`` key: